-Strenghtening the existing ecosystem the Wetland Resort in Vengurla recreates a waterscape with interconnected ponds and waterbodies around which homes are clustered as stilted pavilions.
+The Wetland Resort in Vengurla aims to revitalise the ecosystem of the site by creating a waterscape with interconnected ponds and waterbodies.
 The site is located near a small fishers village behind Vengurla beach.
-On the North and East it is surrounded by a creek and water landscapes on the other sides.
+A creek surrounds the site on the North and East, and on the southern side it is flanked by palm plantations.

 The creek was once the landing place for the Dutch where they restocked their ships in their battles with the Portuguese.
 A 17th century warehouse stands witness to the Dutch activities.

 The development of the 6 hectares site on the southern bank of the creek includes the ecological restoration of an existing lake.
 Five proposed waterbodies accommodate 16 holiday homes and a boat house.
 The homes are clustered as stilted pavilions; sometimes on the land and sometimes on water.
 The site is understood as a landscape in flux, changing over the centuries, eventually destined to become an ideal spot for eco-tourism.
 Renewing the strength of the wetlands surrounding the creek and its diversity as a living ecosystem will promote riparian habitat for migrating birds and endangered wildlife.
 Additionally it will enrich the experience of a lush and rich landscape as a retreat from a busy urban life.